 You can use the BlueConic connection to Salesforce Marketing Cloud Journey Builder to export BlueConic profiles to Journey Builder if a particular profile property changes.
 This enables you to use BlueConic information to determine if a user should be added to a journey that you have defined in Salesforce Marketing Cloud Journey Builder.

 The BlueConic profile property you select serves as a trigger to add a profile to a journey in Salesforce Marketing Cloud.
 You can also specify that users should be removed from a journey if their profile is no longer part of a segment or lifecycle stage you specify.

-To use the Journey Builder connection, you create a connection, authenticate your connection to Salesforce Marketing Cloud, create at least one export goal, where you match identifiers and map the data export to a journey, and then run the connection.
+Follow the steps below to create a connection, authenticate your connection to Salesforce Marketing Cloud Journey Builder, create at least one export goal, where you match identifiers and map the data export to a journey, and then run the connection.